AXPZ20 KNHC 302110

 Tropical Weather Discussion for the eastern Pacific Ocean from

-the Equator to 32N, east of 140W.
+from the Equator to 30N, between 120W and 140W.
 The following

 Based on 1800 UTC surface analysis and satellite imagery through

 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

 The monsoon trough extends from eastern Panama near 09N77W to

 07N92W to 08N110W.
 It then continues W of surface trough from

 08N114W to 08N116W.
 The ITCZ continues from 08N116W to 09N122W,

 then resumes W of a surface trough near 09N125W to 08N132W to

 09N140W.
 Scattered moderate convection is noted N of 04N E of

 84W, and from 06N to 11N between 106W and 117W.